paul-abhirup/Obsidian/Obsidian/Projects/Decentralized Medical Records Exchange.md

 	- Save the **contract address** and **ABI** for integration.
 	- Verify the contract on **Polygonscan** (optional but recommended).

-- backend development
+- backend development, Integartion

-- frontend development
+- frontend development, Integration